nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika11.PNG)
    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika8.PNG)

-   **Per month**: Both casual riders and members show similar patterns in their monthly trips, with higher trip numbers during the spring and summer months and a decline in the winter.
+   **Per month**: Both casual users and members show similar patterns in their monthly trips, with higher trip numbers during the spring and summer months and a decline in the winter.

-   **Per day of week**: When comparing days of the week, it is observed that casual riders take more trips on weekends, whereas members tend to ride less on weekends compared to weekdays.
+   **Per day of week**: When comparing days of the week, it is observed that casual users take more trips on weekends, whereas members tend to ride less on weekends compared to weekdays.

    **Per hour**: Members show two peak periods in the number of trips throughout the day: one in the morning between 6 AM and 9 AM and